benjaminMaier/SEBC/resources/labs/0_YarnCalcs.md

-### TASK 3

-What criteria affects workload factor?
-What does a value of 1, 2, or 4 signify? <br />
+### TASK 3: What criteria affects workload factor?
+What does a value of 1, 2, or 4 signify?

 Expected number of concurrent threads per core.
 Use 1 stands for CPU intensive tasks and 4 stands for standard I/O bound tasks.
 Value 2 stands for more CPU tasks but also I/O bound tasks are appearing in this cluster.